- 1. Name of the medicinal product

 PregnancyThere are no adequate and well-controlled trials of Ferinject in pregnant women.
 A careful benefit/risk evaluation is required before use during pregnancy and Ferinject should not be used during pregnancy unless clearly necessary.
 Iron deficiency occurring in the first trimester of pregnancy can in many cases be treated with oral iron.
 Treatment with Ferinject should be confined to the second and third trimester if the benefit is judged to outweigh the potential risk for both the mother and the foetus.Animal data suggest that iron released from Ferinject can cross the placental barrier and that its use during pregnancy may influence skeletal development in the fetus (see section 5.3).

 Breast-feedingClinical studies showed that transfer of iron from Ferinject to human milk was negligible (≤1%).
-Based on limited data on nursing women it is unlikely that Ferinject represents a risk to the nursing child.
+Based on limited data on breast-feeding women it is unlikely that Ferinject represents a risk to the breast-fed child.

 FertilityThere are no data on the effect of Ferinject on human fertility.
 Fertility was unaffected following Ferinject treatment in animal studies (see section 5.3).